HardlyDifficult/Tutorials/Chapter2.md

 }
 ```

- - Under Project Settings -> Tags and Layers, add a layer for 'Player'.
+ - Under Project Settings -> Tags and Layers:
+   - Add a layer for 'Player'.
- - Select the Character GameObject and change its Layer to Player.
+ - Select the Character GameObject:
+   - Change its Layer to Player.
      - When prompted, 'No, this object only'.
  - Select the Spike Ball prefab in Assets/Prefabs:
+    - Add **KillOnContactWith**:
-    - Add **KillOnContactWith** and update 'Layers To Kill' to Player.
+      - Update 'Layers To Kill' to Player.

 <img src="http://i.imgur.com/wrkb3eJ.png" width=300px />

 <hr></details><br>
 <details><summary>What did that do?</summary>

-We created a component to use on enemies which will initiate the death sequence for the Character anytime he touches one of the enemies colliders (both collisions and triggers).
+We created a component to use on enemies which will initiate the death sequence for the Character anytime he touches one of the enemy colliders (both collisions and triggers).

 Hit play to watch the player die:

 <img src="http://i.imgur.com/gKEl8wE.gif" width=300px />

 For now, to test again stop and hit play again.
 We'll respawn the player later in the tutorial.

+<hr></details>
+<details><summary>Why check the layer instead of using the Collision Matrix?</summary>

+Layers are defined per GameObject.
+The GameObject we will be adding this script to, already have a layer defined to support other use cases.
+This means that the KillOnContactWith component will get event calls for collisions with other objects such as the platforms.

+In order to do this with a Collision Matrix, a child GameObject with its own Layer could be added to hold this component.

+<hr></details>
+<details><summary>What is this '& 1 <<' black magic?</summary>

+Bitwise operations... which are beyond the scope of this tutorial.
+More specifically, this is 'bitwise and' and 'bit shifting' if you would like to read more about this.
+Here is a [Stackoverflow post on the topic](http://answers.unity3d.com/questions/8715/how-do-i-use-layermasks.html).

 <hr></details>
 <details><summary>What is a C# extension method and why use it?</summary>